 The Storage Space couldn’t stop shuddering.
-And it didn’t even think a building could shudder.
-Yet whatever had prompted those simply awful shudders seemed to have disappeared, but in an odd way…as if instead of going away it had slithered so close that the poor, long-suffering Storage Space could no longer see it.
+And it didn’t even think a building could… Finally whatever had prompted those simply awful shudders seemed to disappear, but in an odd way…as if instead of going away it had slithered so close that the poor, long-suffering Storage Space could no longer see it.

 No matter.
-Something slithered through the Storage Space’s mind that told it it had far more important things to think about: Karen, that frigid fucking bitch!
+Something slithered through the Storage Space’s mind that said it had far more important things to think about: Karen, that frigid fucking bitch!

-The lovely Karen moaned, clinching her lovely teeth, eyes still half-closed.
+The dear, most beloved Karen moaned, clenching her teeth, eyes still half-closed.

-“I deeply regret causing you pain,” said the old woman with the exquisite voice, mostly to herself, “but it’s medically necessary and…though the supplies I stole from that mad man include almost everything, even this suture tray with scissors and scalpel…they didn’t include as much as a single aspirin, let alone anything substantive for pain like Dilaudid.”
+“I deeply regret causing you pain,” said the old woman with the exquisite voice, mostly to herself, “but it’s medically necessary.
+The supplies I stole from that mad man include almost everything, even this scalpel I’ll need to get the glass out from under the skin.
+But they didn’t include as much as a single aspirin, let alone anything serious for pain like Dilaudid.”

 Both the Storage Space and the old woman shuddered.